 It’s all about going a little wild.
 That’s why I venture into the woods, anyhow.
 For an hour or two, a couple days, or several weeks at a time, I hike through the forest escaping the madness of civilization.
 Then I groove on the natural world in the most elemental way possible, rediscovering a primal self.
 The peaks bagged, miles logged, and trails hiked end-to-end are secondary.
 First and foremost, I reconnect.

 After spending a long evening and quiet night at East Chairback Pond, I finished my trek.
 “Never again,” I told my wife at the trail’s end.
 I was completely exhausted by then.
 So was my dog.
 Yet I dreamt about my next big outing while driving home the following day.
 Woods wanderers like me never get enough, it seems.
 The forest is always beckoning.
 The wildness within us always wants more.

-Walt McLaughlin writes from St. Albans, Vermont.
-His book about hiking through the Adirondacks, The Allure of Deep Woods, will be released in the spring of 2013.
+Backcountry traveler, freelance writer, and philosopher of wildness, Walt McLaughlin has ventured into the wilds of Southeast Alaska and New York’s Adirondacks as well as the forests of northern New England.
+His book about hiking through the Adirondacks, The Allure of Deep Woods, was released in the spring of 2013.
 You can also follow him at his blog Woods Wanderer.